burrowers/garble/README.md

 ### Caveats

-The `-a` flag for `go build` is required, since `-toolexec` doesn't work well with the build cache; see [#27628](https://github.com/golang/go/issues/27628).
+* The `-a` flag for `go build` is required, since `-toolexec` doesn't work well with the build cache; see [#27628](https://github.com/golang/go/issues/27628).

-Since no caching at all can take place right now (see the link above), builds will be slower than `go build` - especially for large projects.
+* Since no caching at all can take place right now (see the link above), builds will be slower than `go build` - especially for large projects.

-The standard library is never garbled when compiled, since the source is always publicly available.
+* The standard library is never garbled when compiled, since the source is always publicly available.

+* Some uses of the `reflect` package may break, such as accessing a struct's field, whose name has been garbled.